WordPress Push Notifications: How to Set Them Up

 First things first, head over to PushCrew website and create a free account.
 Not to worry, you won’t be asked for your credit card details.

 When creating an account, be mindful of the format of your domain – HTTP or HTTPS.
-Once you have typed in all needed information, click Create Free Account.
+Once you have typed in all the needed information, click Create Free Account.

 Next, fill out the required information in the popup box.